Should I Stop Contributing to My 401(k) When the Market Is Down?

 Signs You May Need to Pause Your 401(k) Contributions

 Conventional wisdom dictates that you treat your retirement fund as a non-negotiable expense.
-Of course, these are unprecedented times of crisis.
+However, many people are in a financial crunch.
 If you have no other alternatives and at least half these factors apply to you, a short-term pause may be enough to keep you afloat:

 - Your income dropped, but your expenses didn’t go down.
 Sit down and look at your current spending and budget.
 Consider other ways of reducing expenses temporarily.